MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2024/overview.md

 - Project Standard 2024
 - Visio LTSC Professional 2024
 - Visio LTSC Standard 2024

+> [!NOTE]
-These Office products use Click-to-Run as the installation technology, rather than Windows Installer (MSI).
+> These Office products use Click-to-Run as the installation technology, rather than Windows Installer (MSI).
 However, activation methods, such as using Key Management Service (KMS), remain unchanged.

+#### Minimum system requirements

 Office LTSC 2024 is supported on the following operating systems: